Courtney Love Reportedly Eats Off Plate With Dog Poop On It In Bizarre New Photos

 Courtney Love may be taking the love for her dog to a whole new level.

-As fans know, the 55-year-old regularly makes appearances in public with her beloved pooch by her side and she did just that earlier today.
-Currently, the singer is in the big Apple for New York Fashion Week and she was spotted out and about in in the city with her pup.
-According to a new report from Radar Online, Love was photographed eating lunch today with her pooch sitting at her feet.
+As fans know, the 55-year-old regularly makes appearances in public with her beloved pooch by her side and she did just that on Monday.
+Currently, the singer is in the Big Apple for New York Fashion Week and she was spotted out and about in in the city with her pup.
+According to a new report from Radar Online, Love was photographed eating lunch with her pooch sitting at her feet.

 According to the publication, Love was enjoying a croissant and a cappuccino when she noticed that her pooch left a number two on the floor next to her feet.
-Like most responsible pet parents would do, Courtney scooped up the poop but instead of putting it in the garbage or a pet bag, she instead used her napkin and put the poop back on her plate.
+Like most responsible pet parents would do, she scooped up the poop, but instead of putting it in the garbage or a pet bag, she instead used her napkin and put the poop back on her plate.
 After that, Love continued to eat her croissant off of the same plate that she placed the poop on and the publication shares that she seemed unfazed by her own actions.

-Eventually, a waiter came back over by Love and then she asked for a paper bag where she ended up disposing of the feces.
-During most of the lunch, Courtney was preoccupied on her cell phone and though she was in town for NYFW, she looked very casual in the photos that were shared.
-On top, Love sported a white t-shirt and on bottom, she rocked a pair of grey sweatpants and black sneakers.
+Eventually, a waiter came back over by Love and then she asked for a paper bag, where she ended up disposing of the feces.
+During most of the lunch, Love was preoccupied on her cell phone and though she was in town for NYFW, she looked very casual.
+On top, Love sported a white T-shirt and on bottom, she rocked a pair of grey sweatpants and black sneakers.

 Love appeared to be makeup-free in the photos, wearing her long, blond locks down and waved.
-And earlier today, The Inquisitr shared that Courtney made headlines again for another NYFW-related reason.
-According to the report, Courtney will not be going anywhere near the New York Fashion Week show curated by Joss Sackler, whose family owns OxyContin maker Purdue Pharma.
+And on Monday, The Inquisitr shared that Love made headlines again for another NYFW-related reason.
+According to the report, Love will not be going anywhere near the New York Fashion Week show curated by Joss Sackler, whose family owns OxyContin maker Purdue Pharma.

 Courtney Love, infamous former addict, will not sell out to the Sackler family, manufacturers of the opioid crisis https://t.co/V33AX4GPiR pic.twitter.com/RAadtJtUdL